cucapra/chazz/README.md

 Use the instance like normal, then disconnect.
 Type `chazz stop` to stop the instance (and stop paying for it).
 Or use `chazz stop --terminate` to permanently decommission the instance.
+The command stops _all_ instances by default; to stop just one, give its instance ID.

 You can see a list of available HammerBlade instances with `chazz list`.
 There is also a `chazz start` command, which is like `chazz ssh` in that it ensures that there's a running instance, but it does not *also* attempt to connect with SSH.